UoB-COMSM0110/2024-group-15/README.md

 > **Analysis between easy and hard mode**
 >
 > During the game's development, we aimed to ensure users experienced noticeable differences between the easy and hard modes.
 To achieve this objective, we employed the Wilcoxon signed-rank test to determine whether the difference is significant or not.
 This tool allowed us to analyze the final scores of the NASA TLX in a rigorous and statistical manner.
-The decision to use the Wilcoxon signed-rank test was inspired by the approach adopted by the 2023-group-1 team.
 >
 > *Wilcoxon sign-ranked test*
 >Step 1: calculate the difference between NASA TLX score